Teaching & Learning

 ASSESSMENT AND REPORTING

 Foundation students receive a portfolio of their year at school and a personal letter from their mentor, which celebrates their achievements and personal strengths.
 In Levels 1 – 6, written reports relating to student academic progress are provided to parents in June and December.
-Students will also receive a personal letter from a mentor, which celebrates their personal achievements and relates to the Capabilities of the Victorian Curriculum.
-These reports are accompanied by a parent/mentor/student meeting, offered to all families.
+All students receive a personal letter from a mentor, celebrating their personal growth and achievements, which relates to the Capabilities of the Victorian Curriculum.
+These reports are accompanied by parent/mentor/student meetings, which are offered to all families.